 Are you team raisin or team chocolate chip?
-My husband won’t even touch an oatmeal raisin cookie with a 10-foot pole.
-I on the other hand, never turn down a good oatmeal cookie!
-I can’t even count the number of times I made this simple recipe, then stacked them high on a plate and settled in to enjoy homemade cookies with a cup of tea.
+This classic oatmeal cookie recipe makes soft and chewy cookies.
+I can’t even count the number of times I made these, then stacked them high on a plate and settled in to enjoy homemade cookies with a cup of tea.
+They stay good for days and bring back lunchbox memories of when we were kids!

-What Makes These Cookies The Best?
+What Makes These Oatmeal Raisin Cookies So Darn Good?

-Tips for Success
+More Tips for Success

 - Mix dry ingredients separately.
 Combine all the dry ingredients together in a separate bowl so they are evenly incorporated.